i18next/i18next-resources-to-backend/README.md

 ## simple example - dynamic imports (lazy load in memory translations)

 i18next-resources-to-backend helps to transform resources to an i18next backend.
-This means, you can also lazy load translations, for example when using webpack:
+This means you can lazy load translations.

+The dynamic import must be passed a string.
+Webpack will fail to load the resource if you pass a variable to `import()`.

+For example, when using webpack:

 ```js
 import i18next from 'i18next';